Nasir ul-Mulk: Accession to the throne

-Reign (1936-1943)
+Reign (1936–1943)

 Nasir ul-Mulk ruled for about seven years, in which he proved to be an enlightened chief.
 He immediately set up the first school in Chitral in 1937.

 In 1939, he proceeded on a pilgrimage to Saudi Arabia.
 On the way there he met Sir Sultan Muhammad Shah Aga Khan III at Bombay.
 Upon completion of Hajj and while returning, he visited the State of Hyderabad and was received with official protocol by Sir Muhammad Akbar Nazar Ali Hydari the Prime Minister of Hyderabad.
 He also met the Nizam of Hyderabad before returning to Chitral.

 Soon after his return to Chitral, news broke out of World War II starting in Europe.
 In India, the Viceroys War Purpose Fund was being collected, into which the Mehtar made a donation of 30,000 Indian Rupees.
 The Governor of the North West Frontier Province welcomed the initiative.
 Nasir was promoted as Hon Major in the British Indian Army in 1940.

-In October 1940, the governor of NWFP Sir George Cunningham accompanied by the Political Agent Malakand visited Chitral.
+In October 1940, the governor of NWFP Sir George Cunningham accompanied by the Political Agent for Malakand visited Chitral.
 Massive celebrations were held in their honor.
 At the conclusion of their visit two demands were placed before the Governor by Nasir ul-Mulk.